Help us improve your experience.

 Traffic Steering

 Traffic Steering is the “how” in the Mist intent-driven model paradigm.
-Traffic Steering is how you define the different paths traffic can take to reach its destination.
+Traffic Steering is how you define the different paths that traffic can take to reach its destination.
 If traffic to an application has multiple paths, you can restrict the paths to a subset of paths and configure an order of preference.
 You can also load and balance numerous streams across the available paths.

 Characteristics of Traffic Steering on the Juniper® Networks Session Smart™ Router: